 THE CATHEDRAL OF SAINT JOHN IN LATERAN:

-As the original seat of the Bishop of Rome (also the Pope), this cathedral is considered one of the oldest basilicas in Rome.
-This tour concentrates on the vast works of art found in the Cathedral, the collection of Vatican artifacts held within, and the Baptistery.
-This is also the location of one of the Vatican’s holiest relics: the Scala Santa, or the Holy Stairs, which are said to have been climbed in Jerusalem by Jesus himself and brought to Rome in the 4th century.
+The Cathedral of Saint John in Lateran is one of the oldest Basilicas in Rome, and it was the original seat of the Bishop of Rome (also known as the Pope).
+This tour takes you through the vast collection of art found in the Cathedral, featuring Vatican artifacts and the Baptistery.
+One of the most sacred relics of the Vatican, the Scala Santa or Holy Stairs, is also housed here.
+It is believed that these stairs were climbed by Jesus himself in Jerusalem and brought to Rome in the 4th century.

 THE BASILICA OF SAINT MARY THE GREAT: